 Although mental illness is so common, there is still a lot of misunderstanding and stigma associated with it and often it’s difficult for individuals to seek the help they need.
-That’s where these ten great mental health charities step in.
+That’s where these great mental health charities step in.

 Through advocacy, research, education, treatment services, and destigmatization, these charities all work in some way to make life better for those living with mental health issues and their families.

-There are so many more charities making a difference in the mental health field, but these, in particular, offer compelling programs, research, and support.
+There are so many more charities making a difference in the mental health field, but these in particular offer compelling programs, research, and support.

 If you or a loved one are in a crisis, consider calling one of these helplines for immediate support: